ybs294000/SalaryScope/README.md

 2. Navigate to the **Manual Prediction** tab
 3. Fill in the required fields and click **Predict Salary**
 4. View results, insights, and optionally:
   - Convert salary into other currencies
-   - Optionally:
   - Enable post-tax salary estimation
   - Apply cost-of-living adjustment for better comparison across regions
   - Download a PDF report
 5. Expand the **Share Feedback on This Prediction** section to rate the prediction accuracy — login is not required

 ### Resume Prediction